Alexander-Klug/sine_model_analysis/README.md

 As the depth increases, the width $n$ continues to decrease according to this relationship.

-## Google Colab Notebooks
+## Google Colab Notebook
-- [Sine Function Model Analysis](sine_model_analysis.ipynb): This notebook contains the code for generating data, building and training the model, and evaluating the model's performance.

-## Overview
-The first part of the analysis explores how the neural network's performance changes as a function of depth and width, while keeping the total number of trainable parameters roughly constant.
+The first part explores how the neural network's performance changes as a function of depth and width, while keeping the total number of trainable parameters roughly constant.

 The second part of the analysis demonstrates how the model's predictions evolve during training using a GIF that visualizes the model's predictions over time.